Gokay1904/flask_portfolio_website/readme.md

 ## Default Settings
 For default mode:

-- There is no database.
-(After running main.py database will be created)
+- The database in project is only for my own purpose (You have to delete it before running main.py)

 - Author initialized as Gokay.
 You can change it in main.py file